 What is the Evergreen course?

 That’s why I’ve asked Keith to include his course, which is called Evergreen Audience, as part of the pre-course for my training program.
-Some of you might not be familiar with all this lingo, but as part of the full ADAPT Framework Level One Course, which lasts a year, we created a pre-course that lasts about eight weeks, which has a bunch of content that’s basically designed to help students succeed and get even more out of the full course.
+Some of you might not be familiar with all this lingo, but for the first students enrolled in the ADAPT Practitioner Training Program, which lasts a year, we created a pre-course that lasts about eight weeks, which has a bunch of content that’s basically designed to help students succeed and get even more out of the full course.
 One of the elements of that pre-course is called Evergreen Audience.
 This is something that Keith has put together, and it’s the second most important thing, I think, that a practitioner can be doing right now to start doing intentionally what I did by happy accident.

 So, Keith, why don’t you tell us a little bit more about how your course helps folks to do this.